-The maximum height reached by the plume before decreasing in vertical velocity to 4.3 m/s was 506 metres for the CCGT plant and 1179 metres for the OCGT plant.
-These plumes are considered to be the peak plume for each scenario and were analysed for horizontal displacement at 8 vertical levels.
-Result showed the horizontal displacement of the peak plumes as minimal, with the plumes lateral extent being confined above the Tallawarra site.
+The maximum height reached by the plume before decreasing in vertical velocity to 4.3 m/s was determined to be 506 metres.
+The plumes were analysed for horizontal displacement at 8 vertical levels and result showed the horizontal displacement of the peak plumes would be minimal, with the plumes lateral extent being confined to a region above the Tallawarra site.

-Examination of average plume vertical velocity and extent found that the average plume (for the modelled period), would decrease in vertical velocity to below the critical vertical velocity (4.3 m/s) by 98 metres for the CCGT plant by 200 metres for the OCGT plant above ground level.
-Evaluation of average plume horizontal displacement and spread showed that the average plume would be confined above the Tallawarra site until its vertical velocity decreased to < 4.3 m/s.
+Examination of average plume vertical velocity and extent found that the average plume (for the modelled period), would decrease in vertical velocity to below the critical velocity (4.3 m/s) by 98 metres above ground level.
+Evaluation of average plume horizontal displacement and spread showed that the average plume would be confined to a region above the Tallawarra site until its vertical velocity decreased to < 4.3 m/s.